vaibhavbhwsr/vaibhavbhwsr/README.md

 👋 Hi, This is @Vaibhav_Bhawsar.
 I appreaciate that you reached here.
 Please feel freee to get in touch.<br />
 🌱 I’m a Python Developer.<br />
 👀 Help in Python/AWS Projects.<br />
-💞️ I explore Python, DevSecOps/DevOps projects with best practices, and good performance.
+💞️ I explore Python, DevSecOps/DevOps projects with best practices.

 ---
 ### :hammer_and_wrench: Languages and Tools :